 The design, operation, and maintenance of a ventilation system is fundamental to maintaining good indoor air quality.
 A properly operating ventilation system can dilute and remove environmental pollutants.
 Periodic checking of the operation and maintenance of a mechanical ventilation system is important in making sure the system is operating properly.

 Air sampling methods commonly used for understanding how well a mechanical ventilation system is working in high occupancy buildings include measurements for carbon dioxide, temperature, and relative humidity within an occupied building.
-The Indoor Air Quality Program measures these parameters during a school assessment to gauge ventilation adequacy and comfort within rooms of a school or other high occupancy building.
+The Indoor Air Quality Program measures these parameters during a school or public building assessment to gauge ventilation adequacy and comfort within rooms of a school or other high occupancy building.

 Carbon dioxide is an odorless, colorless gas found naturally in the environment and in exhaled breath.
 Since carbon dioxide is generated by breathing air, increasing carbon dioxide levels within an occupied room suggests a lack of adequate ventilation.
 This is why carbon dioxide levels can be used as an indicator of the adequacy of a building's ventilation system.
 The Massachusetts Department of Public Health (MDPH) recommends that carbon dioxide levels be below the guideline level of 800 parts per million (ppm).
 Above this level, studies indicate increasing reports of headaches, lethargy, and irritation to the eyes and upper respiratory system.